- John A. Fromson, MD

 Tristan Gorrindo, MD

-The following faculty member of this module has indicated that neither he nor his spouse/partner have a relevant financial relationship to disclose:
+The following faculty of this activity have indicated that neither they nor their spouse/partner have a relevant financial relationship to disclose:

 John A. Fromson, MD

 Browser: Firefox 3+, Internet Explorer 8.0+, Safari 4.0+, or Google Chrome 7.0+

 Operating System: Windows XP+ or Mac OS X 10.4+

 Windows PC: 500-MHz Pentium II; Windows XP or higher; 128 MB RAM; Video Card at least 64MB of video memory; Sound Card at least 16-bit; Macromedia Flash Player 10 or higher, audio playback with speakers for programs with video content; Firefox 1.1+, Internet Explorer 7.0+, Safari 1.0+, Google Chrome, or Opera